canonical/ubuntu-security-documentation/docs/security-features/process-memory/aslr.rst

 Stack ASLR
 ~~~~~~~~~~

-Each execution of a program results in a different stack memory space layout.
+Each time a program is executed, its stack is placed at a different starting
+address in memory.

-This makes it harder to locate in memory where to attack or deliver an
+This makes it harder to locate where to attack or deliver an executable payload
-executable attack payload.
+in memory.

 .. _mmap-aslr:

 Libs/mmap ASLR
 ~~~~~~~~~~~~~~

-Each execution of a program results in a different ``mmap`` memory space layout.
+Each execution of a program results in different base addresses for dynamically loaded libraries and memory-mapped regions.
+This means that shared libraries, memory-mapped files, and other ``mmap``-allocated regions are placed at randomized addresses on each execution.

-It causes the dynamically loaded libraries to get loaded into different locations each time.
-This makes it harder to locate in memory where to jump to for "return-to-libc" to similar attacks.
+This randomization makes it significantly harder for attackers to reliably locate memory addresses, which is essential for attacks like "return-to-libc" attacks that require known addresses of library functions or mapped content.

 .. _exec-aslr: